 The network aims to give members an opportunity to meet 2 or 3 times a year to share information on current developments in the field.
-In 2016, there have been meetings at the Pioneers Museum in Rochdale and at Co-operative Congress in Wakefield.
+Meetings have been held at the Pioneers Museum in Rochdale and at Co-operative Congress in Wakefield.
 The network issues occasional short digests of activities, research and projects provided by members.

 The network reflects a revival of interest in the history of co-operation with a number of publications by network members including:

-- Gleaming Vision: A Co-operative Life in South Wales 1890 to 1964 by William Hazell.
+William Hazell's Gleaming Vision: A Co-operative Life in South Wales 1890 to 1964 by Alun Burge

 To contact the network, email Richard Bickle: [email protected]